stonefl/stonefl.github.io/_drafts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 # Background Information

-The involved host and service projects that are shown in Figure 1.
+The involved host and service projects that are shown below.
+![org_structure.JPG]({{site.baseurl}}/img/org_structure.JPG)

 They are two projects under the organization of `leifengblog.net`.
 The

-![org_structure.JPG]({{site.baseurl}}/img/org_structure.JPG)
-Figure 1.
-Host and Service Projects

 ![shared-vpc.JPG]({{site.baseurl}}/img/shared-vpc.JPG)
-Figure 2.
-Shared VPC

 # Settings in Host Project